fysoul17/flutter_speed_dial_material_design/README.md

 Flutter package which applies Material design Speed dial

 ## Preview
-There are several packages that provides fancy speed dial.
+There are several packages that provide fancy speed dial.
 However, as most of those do not work properly on docked FAB using notch, I referenced Andrea Bizzoto and Matt Carroll's idea/code specified [here](https://medium.com/coding-with-flutter/flutter-bottomappbar-navigation-with-fab-8b962bb55013).
 Truly appreciate to Andrea and Matt for sharing such an awesome idea and codes.